glarer/Cradle/readme.md

-## This is the anonymous repository of paper 'Covert Channel Exploiting CFS-Style Scheduler On CPUs with Hybrid Architecture'
+## This is the anonymous repository of paper 'Cradle: A Cross-Sandbox and Cross-VM Covert Channel on Hybrid Architecture CPUs'

 The usage of sender and receiver can be found in subfolder.